-In bridge Speak Standard Colon And C

-standing for was and least disasted and least disas
+THIS REPRODUCTION IS COMPRISED OF THE BEST AND MOST COMPLETE SET OF ORIGINAL IMAGES AVAILABLE AT THE TIME OF THIS PROJECT'S INITIAL START.
+THE ORIGINAL PAPER, INK, FONT, FONT SIZE AND QUALITY OF THE MICROFILMED IMAGES CONTRIBUTE AND AFFECT THE QUALITY OF THE FINAL PRODUCT.

+basketball

+www.tioydo

+In bries Mongiai speaks

+Colon Case Colon Case

+standing for one standing for one standing for one standing for one and least discuse as solon ca at the Vetera.

+At the Vetera.

-Hospital in Louisville this
+Hospital in Louisville this many standing for one of the standing fo ertly High: 37 • Low: 20

-morning, the Lieutenant

-Governor filmed a public

-the video, the Lieutenant Governor discussed the importance of early detection, risk assessment testing and the need for widespread attentiveness to this often overlooked disease.
-The Lieutenant Governor's interview is part of a collaborative effort on

-the part of both public and non-profit entities to educate Kentuckians about the prevalence of colon cancer.
-The Commonwealth recently adopted legislation requiring insurers to cover

-Kentuckians at risk for colorectal cancer.
-As of

-January 1, 2009, Senate Bill 96 requires that all

-health benefit plans cover

-examinations for individuals in accordance with the

-American Cancer Society

-guidelines.
-All individuals

-who are 50 years old or

-older are covered, as well as younger individuals who

-are at a higher risk for colorectal cancer due to family history or a preexisting

-(See CANCER, page three)
+(See CANCER, page three) 2 DAY FORECAST

-High: 37 • Low: 20

-High: 40 • Low: 22

-Get up-to-the-minute

-weather forecasts at floydcountytimes.com

-nside

-Regional ObituariesA2

-Tomorrow

-Partly

-cloudy

-Partly

-cloudy

-The Floyd County Times is printed on

-100 percent USA

-condition.

 Today

-colorectal cancer screening

-screening tests for

-service video about his experience with colon cancer to be used to increase awareness statewide.
-In

-www.fio

-High school basketball

-- page B1
+High: 40 • Low: 22 Get up-to-the-minute weather forecasts at floydcountytimes.com

-Member, Kentucky Press Association County still waiting for coal tax money by SHELDON COMPTON STAFF WRITER PRESTONSBURG - According to statistics relating to Floyd County's coal severance tax projects, there are still several projects throughout the county which are at a standstill because the proper information has yet to be Denise Thomas, project developer with the Big Sandy Area Development District, provided members of the Floyd County Fiscal Court with charts Friday outlining a total of 11 projects for which no "scope of work or budgets" had been offered and another two improvements for the Disabled members about two coal severance earfor which they had not been contacted about at all.
-"They've all been contacted and we have requested scope of work and budgets details but haven't received anything," Thomas said.
+County still waiting for coal tax money

+PRESTONSBURG - According to statistics relating to Floyd County's coal severance tax projects, there are still several projects throughout the county which are at a standstill because the proper information has yet to be submitted.

+Denise Thomas, project developer with the Big Sandy Area Development District, provided members of the Floyd County Fiscal Court with charts Friday outlining a total of 11 projects for which no "scope of work or budgets" had been offered and another two for which they had not been contacted about at all.

+"They' we all been contacted and we have requested scope of work and budgets details but haven't received anything," Thomas said.

 These items must be submitted in the form of disbursement requests in order for the coal severance money to be allotted for the individual projects.

-The projects include ball park improvements for the city of Allen, funding for the Left Beaver Rescue Squad, a vehicle for the Floyd County Sheriff's Department, equipment and American Veterans Post 5839, development for a veteran's memorial and a World War II and Korean memorial.
+The projects include ball park improvements for the city of Allen, funding for the Left Beaver Rescue Squad, a vehicle for the Floyd County Sheriff's Department, equipment and improvements for the Disabled American Veterans Post 5839, devel-opment for a veteran's memorial and a World War II and Korean memorial.

+World War II and Korean memorial.

+In addition, Thomas-is awaiting

+word back on details for improvements

+to Drift Park, repair, upkeep and maintenance for Mountain Top

+Recreational, new development for

+Mud Creek Park and funding for Right

+Beaver Area Park, as well as improvements and funding for little league

+operations and renovations and repairs

+for Wheelwright Swimming Pool.

+Also, the Floyd County Library

-In addition, Thomas is awaiting word back on details for improvements to Drift Park, repair, upkeep and maintenance for Mountain Top Recreational, new development for Mud Creek Park and funding for Right Beaver Area Park, as well as improvements and funding for little league operations and renovations and repairs for Wheelwright Swimming Pool.
-Also, the Floyd County Library have not contacted Big Sandy ADD marks - a bookmobile purchase and funding for Minnie Branch Library.
+Also, the Floyd County Library have not contacted Big Sandy ADD members about two coal severance earmarks - a bookmobile purchase and funding for Minnie Branch Library.
 These 13 projects total more than \$1.5 million, according to the figures provided by Thomas Friday.
 "It's crazy," said Floyd County Attorney Keith Bartley.
-"If you told me there was money out there for badly needed projects, I'd be doing everything I could to get it."
+"If you told me there was money out there for badly needed projects.
+I'd be doing everything I could to get it."

 County officials said Friday they would begin the process of helping to inform the various entities who had yet to provide the development district with the information needed.